Alyxion/nicegui-atlas/README.md

 # Build complete component overview
 python -m nicegui_atlas build

+# Create backups of all component files
+python -m nicegui_atlas backup

+# Clean old backups and create new ones
+python -m nicegui_atlas backup --clean

+# Specify custom backup directory
+python -m nicegui_atlas backup --output-dir path/to/dir
 ```

 The `build` command generates a comprehensive markdown file in the `output` directory, organizing components by category with detailed technical information and usage recommendations.

+The `backup` command creates backups of all component files referenced in JSON files:
+- Backs up Python source files and associated JavaScript files
+- Maintains library files for components that use them
+- Adds MD5 checksums to JSON files for tracking changes
+- Can be used programmatically in addition to CLI usage